katzenpost/katzenpost/HACKING/index.rst

 Overview of our git repositories
 --------------------------------

-The following two repositories contain code that compiles to executable programs:
+The first two repositories contain code that compiles to executable programs:

 * tools - Tools are programs that we use for testing and debugging.